 Emission increases shall be calculated as follows: subtract the unit’s portion of the netting basis from its post-change potential to emit taking into consideration any federally enforceable limits on potential to emit.
 (This is the proposed rule language).

-In both cases when Unit A is modified, the increase is calculated using Unit A’s PTE.
+In both examples when Unit A is modified, the increase is calculated using Unit A’s PTE.
 Absent an enforceable limit, PTE = capacity.
 In example 1, the increase at the time of the mod is 150 (PTE) – 50 (NB) = 100 tpy.
 In example 2, the increase at the time of the mod is the same: 150 (PTE) – 50 (NB) = 100 tpy.
 In both cases, NSR could be triggered if the PSEL test is met.
 This result appears to be consistent with the current language of the rule.

 5. Conclusion: